centreon/centreon-documentation/cloud/resources/glossary.md

 - A poller has no graphical interface: the resources it monitors are displayed in the user interface.

-"Poller" is also used to refer to the monitoring engine that is present in a central server and a poller.

 ## Recurring downtime